stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yyan11−stat6250): What are valid variable names?
 - Answer (yyan11−stat6250): Variable names can be 1 to 32 characters long, must begin with a letter (A–Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numbers, letters, or underscores.
 - Question (dlee117−stat6250): Can variable names contain a space?
--Answer (mcardoso3-stat6250):  No, variable names must be named without any spaces.
+- Answer (mcardoso3-stat6250):  No, variable names must be named without any spaces.
 Underscores may be used to separate words for variable names.
 - Question (yzhu12-stat6250): Is the variable name @Bunny01 a valid name?
 - Answer (yzhu12-stat6250): No, it's not a valid name because it must begin with a letter (A–Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numbers, letters, or underscores.
 - *Question* (lwang30-stat6250) : What are the rules for variable names ?